boldbi/bold-bi-docs/docs/faq/troubleshoot-gateways-boldbi.md

 ## Error: Login failed for user - SQL Server Windows authentication

-This issue occurs when the NT **AUTHORITY/SYSTEM** is not added in the IIS/IIS EXPRESS to access the SQL Server Windows Authentication mode.
+This issue occurs when the NT **AUTHORITY/SYSTEM** is not added in IIS/IIS EXPRESS to access the SQL Server Windows Authentication mode.

 **Solution**<br>

-Please follow the instructions [here](/faq/how-to-resolve-login-failed-for-user-in-windows-authentication-mode/) to resolve this issue.
+Please follow the instructions provided [here](/faq/how-to-resolve-login-failed-for-user-in-windows-authentication-mode/) to resolve this issue.

 ## Error: Couldn't connect to server

 ![Error image Couldn't connect to server](/static/assets/faq/images/error-couldnot-connect-to-server.png)

 The following factors led to this type of error:<br/>
-1. If any the IP addresses specified at [Bold BI Cloud IP addresses](/working-with-data-sources/white-list-ip-address-bold-bi-cloud/) weren't whitelisted.
+1. If any of the IP addresses specified in the [Bold BI Cloud IP addresses](/working-with-data-sources/white-list-ip-address-bold-bi-cloud/) addresses were not whitelisted.
 2. If pooling was not defined when a data source was created in Bold BI.

 **Solution**<br>
-This problem can be fixed by including the pooling value in additional connection parameter when creating the data source. **Additional connection parameters: Pooling=True; Connection Reset=false** and whitelisting the IP addresses mentioned in [Bold BI Cloud IP addresses](/working-with-data-sources/white-list-ip-address-bold-bi-cloud/)
-<br/>Please refer to the following image<br/>
+This problem can be fixed by including the pooling value in the additional connection parameters when creating the data source.
+The **Additional connection parameters: Pooling=True; Connection Reset=false**, and whitelisting the IP addresses mentioned in [Bold BI Cloud IP addresses](/working-with-data-sources/white-list-ip-address-bold-bi-cloud/). <br>Please refer to the following image.</br>

 ![Solution image Couldn't connect to server](/static/assets/faq/images/solution-couldnot-connect-to-server.png)